Destinations: Haridwar, Rudraprayag, Kedarnath, Badrinath, Rishikesh

-The next morning after breakfast visit Rudranath temple and the confluence of Alaknanda and Mandakini rivers, then start your drive towards Gauri Kund, around 40 km away.
+The next morning after breakfast, visit Rudranath temple and the confluence of Alaknanda and Mandakini rivers, then start your drive towards Gauri Kund, around 40 kms away.
 Once you reach Gauri Kund, start the 14-km trek to Kedarnath.
 You can also ride a palanquin or a pony.
-Once in Kedarnath, check into the hotel.
+Once in Kedarnath, check into a hotel.
 In the evening, visit the Kedarnath Temple and enjoy the arti (divine ritual).
-For Char Dham Yatra registration, visit http://onlinechardhamyatra.in/
+For Char Dham Yatra registration, visit CHARDHAMYATRA

 Rudraprayag to Gauri Kund is a 75-km drive and it takes about 2 hours to complete.

 After that, trek back to Gauri Kund.
 The trek takes less time on the way down.
 Once you reach Gauri Kund, start the drive back to Rudraprayag via Guptkashi.
 Once in Rudraprayag, check into your hotel.